 For example, affiliate fraud is not completely detectable with standard filters; human forensics are needed.
 Fraud filters work off machine learning that is tied to historical analysis.
 Effective affiliate fraud detection requires present analysis with dynamic datasets.

-Our Affiliate Fraud Alerts product is the perfect complement to traditional fraud filters.
+Our Affiliate Fraud Shield product is the perfect complement to traditional fraud filters.
 Merchants should not engage in affiliate marketing without adding this extra layer of protection.